Beginning the Journey (for new Christians).

 5. Attaining Tongue-Taming Wisdom (James 3:1-18)

-Have you ever had to correct a person about a fault that you constantly struggle with yourself?
+Have you ever had to correct your child about a fault -- the same fault that you constantly struggle with yourself?
 It's tough.
 It makes you feel like a hypocrite.
 I think James is having difficulty talking about taming the tongue for the same reason.

-But I get the feeling that because James was plain-spoken, he also sometimes struggled with controlling his words.
+But I get the feeling that because James is plain-spoken, he also sometimes struggles with controlling his words.
 Earlier in the letter he had cautioned his readers -- notice, with gentleness,

 "My dear brothers, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, for man's anger does not bring about the righteous life that God desires."
-(1:19-20)
+(James 1:19-20)

 "We all stumble in many ways.
 If anyone is never at fault in what he says, he is a perfect man, able to keep his whole body in check."
-(3:2)
+(James 3:2)

 James concedes, "We all stumble in many ways...."
-(3:2).
-The word used is difficult to translate in English: "We all stumble in many ways" (NIV, NASB), "in many things we offend all" (KJV), and "we all make many mistakes" (RSV).
-The Greek word is ptaiō , literally, "stumble, trip," then figuratively, "to make a mistake, go astray, sin."1 The word indicates a trip, rather than a complete fall, as Romans 11:11 indicates.
+(James 3:2).
+The word used is difficult to translate in English: "We all stumble in many ways" (NIV, NASB, ESV), "in many things we offend all" (KJV), "we all make many mistakes" (RSV).
+The Greek word is ptaiō, literally, "to lose one's footing, stumble, trip," then figuratively, "to make a mistake, go astray, sin."35 The word indicates a trip, as stumble, rather than a complete fall (cf. Romans 11:11).

-In both verses he uses the Greek verb chalinagōgeō, "guide with a bit and bridle, hold in check."2 Just as a person would be liable for the damage incurred for not restraining a runaway horse, so we must restrain or bridle our tongues.
-This is the essence of "pure religion."
-It is a hallmark of the "perfect man" or "mature man" (3:2).
+In both verses he uses the Greek verb chalinagōgeō, "guide with a bit and bridle, hold in check."36 Just as a person would be liable for the damage incurred for not restraining a runaway horse, so we must restrain or bridle our tongues.
+This is the essence of our "religion."
+It is a hallmark of the "perfect man" or "mature man" (James 3:2).